ayaahmed2058/ayaahmed2058/README.md

 - I'm Aya Ahmed from Egypt.
 - Faculty of Science, Al-Azhar University.
-- Currently, I am a student at the ITI (Information Technology Institute).
+- ITI Trainee at Mobile Applications Development.
 - I also like JAVA and I'm exploring Front End development🐱‍💻.
 - I really enjoy learning programming languages and frameworks.
 I also enjoy implementing designs.
 At the moment, I'm still learning.